 d is able to communicate the decision in some way.

 Capacity is decision-specific and may change over time.
-To give effect to this, psychiatrists should seek a person’s informed consent for each treatment decision that needs to be made.
+Psychiatrists should seek a person’s informed consent for each treatment decision that needs to be made.
 Incapacity should not be assumed based only on the person’s age, appearance, condition or behaviour or the fact their decision could be considered unwise.
 Furthermore, the assessment of a person’s capacity (or rather, incapacity) should be conducted at a time and in an environment where it can be most accurately assessed (s 68(2)).

 The meaning of informed consent is outlined at section 69(1), which states a person gives informed consent if they: